JoseManurung/PDAC-PNI-Transcriptomics-Analysis/README.md

 > This project, including all R scripts, datasets, and visualizations, is the academic work of **Yosia Jose Rasdiva Manurung**.
 > Unauthorized use, reproduction, or redistribution of this content for commercial purposes or academic submission by others is **strictly prohibited**.
 For permissions or collaboration, please contact the author.

-# PDAC-PNI-Transcriptomics-Analysis
-Integrative transcriptomic profiling and differential expression analysis (DEA) to identify molecular signatures driving Perineural Invasion (PNI) in Pancreatic Ductal Adenocarcinoma using the GSE102238 dataset.

 # Integrative Transcriptomic Profiling of Perineural Invasion (PNI) Signatures in Pancreatic Ductal Adenocarcinoma (PDAC)
 **Author:** Yosia Jose Rasdiva Manurung
 **Affiliation:** Diponegoro University